 Fred Johnson and Elizabeth Wente

 Topics and speakers are subject to change.
 Space for programs is limited.

 HRCI and SHRM credits will be available for each program.
-Continuing Legal Education (CLE) credits are pending in Arizona, Colorado, Florida, Kansas, Minnesota, Missouri, Nebraska, Nevada, New Mexico, Oklahoma, and Texas.
+Continuing Legal Education (CLE) credits have been approved in Arizona, Colorado, Florida, Kansas, Minnesota, Missouri, Nebraska, Nevada, New Mexico, and Oklahoma.
+Credits are still pending in Texas.
 CLE credit application and approval processes vary per state and may not be available after certain state deadlines.
-Please contact Nancy Anderson at firstname.lastname@example.org if you have credit questions.
+Please email email@example.com if you have questions.